qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 ## Troubleshooting

-The following errors are commonly encountered when using the Kubernetes executor.
+The following errors are commonly encountered when using the executor for Kubernetes.

 ### `Job failed (system failure): timed out waiting for pod to start`